-Our provision (benefit) for income taxes was \$(7.2) million and \$12.4 million for the three months ended March 31, 2017 and 2016, respectively.
-This represents effective tax rates of (11.4)% and 23.4%, respectively.
-For the three months ended March 31, 2017, our effective tax rate differs from the statutory federal income tax rate of 35% as a result of recognition of excess tax benefits related to stock-based compensation and certain foreign earnings, primarily from the Netherlands and Costa Rica, which are subject to lower tax rates.
-For the three months ended March 31, 2016, our effective tax rate differs from the statutory federal income tax rate of 35% due to certain foreign earnings, primarily from Costa Rica, which are subject to a lower tax rate, state income tax expense, the tax impact of certain stock-based compensation charges and unrecognized tax benefits.
+Our provision for income taxes was \$26.5 million and \$39.2 million for the nine months ended September 30, 2017 and 2016, respectively, representing effective tax rates of 10.5% and 21.6%, respectively.
+For the nine months ended September 30, 2017, our effective tax rate differs from the statutory federal income tax rate of 35% mainly as a result of certain foreign earnings, primarily from the Netherlands and Costa Rica, being taxed at lower tax rates and the recognition of excess tax benefits related to stock-based compensation in accordance with the adoption of ASU 2016-09.
+For the nine months ended September 30, 2016, our effective tax rate differs from the statutory federal income tax rate of 35% due to certain foreign earnings, most significantly in Costa Rica and the Netherlands, which is subject to lower tax rates, and the impact from our international corporate restructuring that occurred on July 1, 2016, partially offset by the impact of certain stock-based compensation charges and unrecognized tax benefits.
+The decrease in the effective tax rate for the nine months ended September 30, 2017 compared to the same period in 2016 is primarily attributable to the adoption of ASU 2016-09 in the first quarter of fiscal year 2017 which requires excess tax benefits related to stock-based compensation to be recognized as a reduction of income tax expense.
+In addition, the effective tax rate for the prior period was higher due to certain one-time tax charges recognized as a result of the implementation of the international corporate restructure during the third quarter of fiscal year 2016.

-The decrease in effective tax rate for the three months ended March 31, 2017 compared to the same period in 2016 is primarily attributable to the adoption of ASU 2016-09 which requires excess tax benefits related to stock-based compensation to be recognized as a reduction of income tax expense along with certain of our foreign earnings being taxed at a lower rate relative to the U.S. federal statutory rate as a result of our international corporate restructuring.
-For the three months ended March 31, 2017, we recognized excess tax benefits of \$21.3 million in our provision for income taxes.
+For the three and nine months ended September 30, 2017, we recognized excess tax benefits of \$1.7 million and \$24.1 million, respectively, in our provision for income taxes.